yoon-zh/yoonzh.com/posts/stm.md

 **Robot Platform:** STM32-based dual-C-board robot.

 ## Course Structure
-Organized into **20 weeks**, progressing from foundational STM32 concepts to advanced robotic systems.
+Organized into **18 weeks**, progressing from foundational STM32 concepts to advanced robotic systems.
 Each week includes a hands-on project reinforcing theory.
 Weekly projects build into the final course project.

 ---
-## Week 1: Microcontroller architecture
+## Week 1: Microcontroller & STM32
 - Definition of a microcontroller, types and architecture
 - Basics of CPU, memory, GPIO, interrupts, and peripherals
 - Difference between popular boards like Arduino, STM, and Pi

-### Weekly Project
-Install STM software and create a `Hello World` using your STM32.

----
-## Week 2: Understanding STM32
 - STM32 families, registers, and toolchain
 - Using STM32CubeIDE, configuring the board, and generating code
 - Basic circuits in STM32 using buttons, diodes, transistors, and motors
 - STM32F4 block diagram (clock tree, GPIO, DMA)

 ### Weekly Project
 Generate a project in STM32CubeIDE to blink an LED using HAL.
 Push code to GitHub with a `README.md` explaining the toolchain.

 ---
-## Week 3: Clock & Power Management
+## Week 2: Clock & Power Management
 - Configuring clock sources (HSI, HSE, PLL)
 - Power modes: Run, Sleep, Stop
 - Analyzing the `system_stm32f4xx.c` file for clock configuration